 Saru Getchu: On Air is a TV series based on the Playstation franchise we know as Ape Escape in America.
 While being based on this series however this show takes many creative liberties with its story.
 It is not required nor do I feel the need to recommend playing the game series first but it is a good series nonetheless.

-This is a kid's show and it is made readily apparent in the first few episodes but it is good enough that an adult can somewhat enjoy quite a few elements of this story.
+kid's show and it is made readily apparent in the first few episodes but it is good enough that an adult can somewhat enjoy quite a few elements of this story.
 The plot is small as expected from a show of its size.
 The plot does however maintain a feeling of one big arc rather than being episodic in nature, which I personally like a lot.
 It is fairly fast paced and never goes into giant monologues, which is positive due to the fact that they can slow the pace.

 I really do not care at all whether the art is good or not but I do have one thing to comment on.
 This show is completely CG which usually is not too pleasant on the eyes but surprisingly looks very calming and quite nice to look at.